Frequently Asked Questions

 6. The removal of a board of director or officer under statute guidelines.

-7. The procedural completion of a structural integrity reserve studies.
+7. The procedural completion of a structural integrity reserve studies and milestone inspections.

-Below you will find a timeline of what you can expect after you file a complaint.
+Below you will find a timeline of what you can expect after you file a complaint form.

-48 Hours – Within 48 hours of submitting the complaint, the Intake Unit completes a review of the case to determine 1) If the case is jurisdictional.
+10-15 days– The Division will review the information submitted to determine 1) If the case is jurisdictional.
 2) If the allegation is a potential violation.
-3) If any supporting documentation was provided.
-The team will contact the constituent by phone to provide an update.
+3) If necessary supporting documentation was provided.
+Written correspondence will be provided to complainant notifying of next step.

-90 Days – The statutory deadline to complete an investigation is 90 days from the date the investigation was opened.
+90 Days The investigator strives to complete the investigation within 90 days from the date the investigation was initiated or additional information received.

 What can I expect during the course of an investigation?